payola/Payola/README.md

 > When tried the other way around - joining graph B with graph A using the `payola.cz/evolved-to` property, an empty graph is returned because `payola.cz/wolf` isn't a vertex in graph A.

 *Outer join:* All vertices from the first graph that are origins of edges with URI defined in the `PropertyURI` parameter are included.
-Moreover, if origin of the edge is included in the second graph, destination of the edge and the edge itself are both included as well.
+Moreover, if origin of the edge is included in the second graph, destination of the edge and the edge itself are both included in the result as well.

 > *Example:* Using the same graphs as before, merging graph A with graph B will yield in the same result.
 Merging B with A, however, will include a single vertex `payola.cz/wolf` and no edges.